-Cheat River, Kanawha River (from Buffalo Bridge to base of Winfield Dam), Monongahela River, Tygart River and West Fork River (downstream of Stonewall Jackson Lake Dam), as well as Burnsville, Cheat, Stephens, Stonecoal and Tygart lakes
+Monongahela River, Tygart River (from the mouth upstream to Valley Falls) and West Fork River (downstream of Stonewall Jackson Lake Dam), as well as Burnsville, Stephens and Stonecoal lakes

-- All walleye under 15 inches long must be returned to the water at once. - 2.
+- 1. All walleye under 15 inches long must be returned to the water at once. - 2.
 Daily creel limit of eight walleye.

-Ohio River (including Ohio River tributary reciprocal boundaries)
+Ohio River (including Ohio River tributary reciprocal boundaries) and the Kanawha River upstream to the Winfield Lock and Dam

-- All walleye under 18 inches long must be returned to the water at once. - 2.
+- 1. All walleye under 18 inches long must be returned to the water at once. - 2.
 Daily creel limit of two walleye.